Latest Works *2019*

 acrylic on canvas 3' x 2'

-A view of Toronto from the harbour during a harvest moon...leaving the viewer the task of filling in familiar details of the city's profile.
+A view of Toronto from the Island Airport during a harvest moon...leaving the viewer the task of filling in familiar details of the city's profile.

 Big Pond